1212300114/GJBannerView/README.md

 # others
 I want to add more feature to my banner  like making it can't scroll endless and something else in the feature

-#addition
-I am a chinese .
-My English is not very god ..so this read me and the notes inside the code may have grammer bugs .